MB3hel/AUVControlBoard/docs/docs/devs/math.md

 Issue 1 should be handled first as correcting it may "fix" issue 2.
 Handling issue 2 first could result in downscaling speeds more than necessary.

 Handling issue 1 requires the user to provide a little more information about the vehicle: relative speeds in each DoF.
-These can be used to calculate downscaling factors to slow down the faster directions (note: speeding up the slower directions would result in impossible speeds, but would be handled by solving issue 2; regardless it is less ideal).
+These can be used to calculate downscaling factors to slow down the faster directions (note: speeding up the slower directions could result in impossible speeds, but would be handled by solving issue 2; regardless it is less ideal).

 These downscaling factors are calculated from "RELDOF" information provided by the user (see messages page of user guide).
-Here we will referr to the scale factors as $m_x$, $m_y$, $m_z$, $m_{rx}$, $m_{ry}$, and $m_{rz}$ for the x, y, z, xrot, yrot, and zrot DoFs respectively (note that these are vehicle DoFs).
+This information is a set of constants, which will be referred to the as the scale factors as $m_x$, $m_y$, $m_z$, $m_{rx}$, $m_{ry}$, and $m_{rz}$ for the x, y, z, xrot, yrot, and zrot DoFs respectively (note that these are vehicle DoFs).

+These scale factors makeup two groups: translational ($m_x$, $m_y$, and $m_z$) and rotational ($m_{rx}$, $m_{ry}$, and $m_{rz}$).
+Within each group, the fastest DoF's scale factor is set to 1.
+The other scale factors are a percentage of the fastest DoF in the group.

+For example, if the vehicle can move at 2m/s along z, 1m/s along y, and 0.5m/s along x then $m_x = 0.25$, $m_y = 0.5$, and $m_z = 1.0$.

-Thus, the simplest option would be to let $l = \begin{pmatrix}l.x * m_x & l.y * m_y & l.z * m_z\end{pmatrix}$.
+Given these scale factors, the simplest option would be to let $l = \begin{pmatrix}l.x * m_x & l.y * m_y & l.z * m_z\end{pmatrix}$.
 However, this may downscale more than necessary.

-Consider the slowest direction to have a speed of 0 in l.
+Consider a scenario where the speed vector $l$ has a $0$ in the position of the slowest DoF of the vehicle (eg if the vehicle is slowest in the x direction, the $l$ vector would have a zero in the x position).

 In this case, since the slowest direction is unused, we are downscaling too much.
 Thus, the following algorithm is used to select the ideal downscaling factors by "ignoring" the downscaling required for unused DoFs (DoFs with a speed of 0).

 ```
 // Zero downscale factors for unused DoFs